jcyovera/jucayo-ng-extension-pack/README.md

 -   [Known Issues](#known-issues)

 ## Description
-This extension aims to provide you good tools for angular development.
+This extension aims to provide good tools for angular development.
+- Include Code Metrics to compute the complexity in your code
+- Prettier A good Code formater
+- TSLint

 ## Usage
 You can install this package from vs code and use inside vscode.